 - 1. Conduct MSO surveys at 200 randomly located sites throughout the US Forest Service Southwestern Region - 2.
-Analyze the 2014 2017 data in a multistate framework to - a.
+Analyze the 2014 2018 data in a multistate framework to - a.
 Estimate site occupancy for each year - b.
 Estimate the occupancy rates for pairs of MSO's - c.
-Estimate detection probabilities and understand the factors that influence our ability to detect owls when they are present
+Estimate trends in occupancy rates